ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/usage.md

 To facilitate this unique network launch, Kosu clients (currently only `kosud`) accept a "snapshot" of the Kosu Ethereum contract system's relevant state within the `genesis.json` file shared by all nodes prior to network startup.

-The contract system must be deployed sufficiently prior to the network to provide adequate time for individuals to aquire tokens (by bonding), submit applications, and curate a high-quality initial validator set.
-Parameters such as a stat snapshot block and a network start time will be agreed upon by participants prior to deployment of the contract system
+The contract system must be deployed sufficiently prior to the network to provide adequate time for individuals to acquire tokens (by bonding), submit applications, and curate a high-quality initial validator set.
+Parameters such as a state snapshot block height, network start time, and other consensus parameters will be agreed upon by participants prior to deployment of the contract system

 The [`gen-kosu`](https://docs.kosu.io/kosu-genesis-cli/#tool-gen-kosu) provides a simple mechanism to generate a Kosu genesis file, provided a snapshot block, an Ethereum JSONRPC provider, a network start time, and a chain ID (as well as optional consensus parameters).
+It also be done "manually" or with other applications using the functions provided by the [`@kosu/genesis-cli` package](https://github.com/ParadigmFoundation/kosu-monorepo/tree/master/packages/kosu-genesis-cli).

-Kosu's reliance on the Ethereum contract system for network startup offers an interesting benefit: trustless genesis file generation and network startup.
+Kosu's reliance on the Ethereum contract system for network startup offers an interesting benefit in this context: trustless genesis file generation and network startup.
 Because the required genesis file for a Kosu network can be generated entirely from the contract system's state for a given network, there is no need to manually distribute a genesis file prior to network launch.
 All participants can simply generate a genesis file locally, and since Ethereum acts as a source of truth for the state of the validator registry, everyone will get the same file for a given Ethereum height.

 <!-- - -->
 ## Environment setup